AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 How to enable East-West Inspection for encrypted transit?
 ----------------------------------------------------------

-If you deploy the transit solution with Spoke VPC deployed with Aviatrix gateways, follow the two steps below to enable East-West (VPC to VPC) traffic inspection by Transit DMZ.
+If you deploy the transit solution with a Spoke VPC deployed with Aviatrix gateways, follow the two steps below to enable East-West (VPC to VPC) traffic inspection by Transit DMZ.

  - Enable Connected Transit Mode.
 Go to Transit Network -> Advanced Config -> Edit Transit to enable Connected Transit.